Savoy Brown: Formation

 The band was formed by guitarist Kim Simmonds and harmonica player John O'Leary, following a chance meeting at Transat Imports record shop in Lisle Street, Soho, in 1965.
 In naming themselves, the group put together two words that conveyed an interesting balance of opposite sentiments and approaches.
 The word "Savoy" came from an American blues label, Savoy Records, as the members of the band thought the word "Savoy" sounded elegant.
 They added "Brown" because they thought it was an extremely plain word.
 Overall, the group called itself the Savoy Brown Blues Band to tell listeners that they played Chicago Blues-sounding music.

 The original lineup included singer Brice Portius, keyboardist Trevor Jeavons, bassist Ray Chappell, drummer Leo Manning and harmonica player John O'Leary (O'Leary appeared on record with the band on its initial recordings for Mike Vernon's Purdah label).
 Portius was one of the first black blues musicians to be a part of a British rock band.
 Jeavons was replaced by Bob Hall shortly after the band's formation and the arrival of Martin Stone on guitars.
-Not long after Stone's arrival, O'Leary left the band as a consequence of a dispute with manager Harry Simmonds.
+Not long after Stone's arrival, O'Leary left the band as a consequence of a dispute with Kim's brother and manager, Harry Simmonds.
 This lineup, sans O'Leary, appeared on the band's 1967 debut album, Shake Down, a collection of blues covers.